What are the factors that are affecting the gut health of your pig?

 Mold and yeast are found in almost all feed and raw materials and depending on the climate they can act rapidly to reduce the nutritive value of the feed, produce harmful mycotoxins and disrupt beneficial bacteria in the intestine, impacting the performance of the pig.

 Mycotoxins are toxic secondary metabolites that are produced by mold.
-Mycotoxins reduce the gut health of poultry by damaging and inflaming the intestinal tract and other key organs.
-Mycotoxin challenge often results in reductions in immunity, hatchability, production rate and growth performance.
+Mycotoxins reduce the gut health of swine by damaging and inflaming the intestinal tract and other key organs.
+Mycotoxin challenge often results in reductions in immunity, litter size, farrowing rate, production rate and growth performance.

 There are many infectious pathogens, particularly E. coli, Salmonella and Clostridium that are directly related to gut health conditions and diseases, and often result in wet litter, drops in performance and increased mortality.